-All students must pay student fees for any semester in which they enroll.
-Fees can change from semester to semester, but tend to be about \$900/year.
+Comprehensive fees change each academic year, but tend to be about \$1000 each fall or spring semester or about \$200 for each summer session.
 These fees pay for access to health care, student activities, recreational sports, discounted sporting events, free local bus services, and similar non-academic services.
 More information about these fees is available at www.bursar.vt.edu.
 Please note non-residents pay higher comprehensive fees than students who obtain Virginia residency.